-There are several grades of coaches within the CA:
+There are several grades of coach within the CA:

-- Club Coach (yellow badge) - trained and authorised to teach in own club (Association and/or Golf Croquet).
+- Club Coach (yellow badge) - trained and authorised to coach in own club (Association and/or Golf Croquet);

-- Grade 2 GC Senior Coach (black badge) - CA Coach with sufficient and relevant coaching experience, B/A-class play and knowledge of GC Rules to referee standard.
+- Grade 2 Golf Croquet Coach (black badge) - CA coach with sufficient and relevant coaching experience, B/A-class play, and a sound working knowledge of the GC Rules;

-Becoming a Club CoachTo become a Club Coach you should attend a CA Coach Training Course (CTC), which is usually run over two days and is a mixture of lecture, syndicate, and practical sessions that will equip you to structure your courses and to coach beginners and improvers at your own club.
-The course organiser should notify your attendance to the CA Coaching Committee Chairman who will record it and support the remainder of your qualification process.
+Becoming a Club CoachTo become a Club Coach you should attend a CA Coaches' Training Course (CTC), which is usually run over two days and is a mixture of lecture, syndicate and practical sessions.
+This will equip you to structure your courses and to coach beginners and improvers at your own club.
+The Course Organiser should notify your attendance to the CA Coaching Committee Chairman, who will record it and support the remainder of your qualification process.

-Following attendance, you must demonstrate over at least five coaching sessions your fitness to coach within your club.
-Having done that, a club official should validate your coaching success and ask an Examining Coach to endorse your application for the award of the Club Coach's badge and entry onto the CA Register of Coaches by informing the CA Coaching Committee Chairman.
+Following the CTC, you must demonstrate, over at least five coaching sessions, your fitness to coach within your club.
+After the completion of these sessions, a club official should validate your coaching success by asking an Examining Coach to endorse your application (for the award of the Club Coach's badge and entry onto the CA Register of Coaches) by informing the CA Coaching Committee Chairman.

-Croquet Association CoachesTo become a CA Graded or Golf Croquet coach you must first demonstrate your ability to teach, usually by being a Club Coach.
-Candidates having other appropriate coaching experience or qualification may be exempted from this by Coaching Committee approval of the experience, qualification, or other specific circumstances.
+Becoming a Graded CoachTo become a CA Graded Coach (AC or GC) you must first demonstrate your ability to coach, usually by being a Club Coach.
+Candidates having other appropriate coaching experience or qualifications may be exempted from this requirement if the Coaching Committee approves the experience, qualifications, or other specific circumstances.

-Qualification is by meeting the Additional Criteria for the type of coach (see below) and then by Examining Coach assessment, which can be done either while you are an assistant coach at an appropriate CA course, or by you planning and delivering some coaching at an appropriate level to a group of students.
-Your Federation Coaching Officer (FCO) will help to set-up an appropriate assessment.
+Qualification is first through meeting the Additional Criteria detailed below, then through assessment by an Examining Coach.
+This assessment may be carried out either while you are an assistant coach at an appropriate CA course, or by you planning and delivering some coaching at an appropriate level to a group of students.
+Your Federation Coaching Officer (FCO) will help to set up an appropriate assessment.

-The Examining Coach will send to the CA Coaching Committee Chairman and to the candidate a completed Coach Assessment Form, which will recommend either appointment as a CA Coach, or additional steps the candidate should undertake to develop the necessary skills.
-The assessment might also recommend appointment when other criteria are met e.g. when the candidate has gained the appropriate Laws/Rules qualification, or has a handicap at the correct level.
+The Examining Coach will send to the CA Coaching Committee Chairman and to the candidate a completed Coach Assessment Form, which will recommend either appointment as a CA Graded Coach, or any additional steps the candidate should undertake to develop the necessary skills.
+The assessment might also recommend appointment after other criteria are met, e.g. when the candidate has gained the appropriate Laws/Rules qualification, or has a handicap at the correct level.

 In special cases, where a candidate has demonstrated appropriate coaching experience, the assessment may be carried out during a CTC.

-Alternatively, the Coaching Committee may accredit as any type of coach a candidate who has appropriate knowledge and ability.
+Alternatively, the Coaching Committee may accredit as any type of coach a candidate whom it considers has appropriate knowledge and ability.

-Only CA Members will be entered onto the CA Register of Coaches, and receive the coach's badge.
+Only CA Members will be entered onto the CA Register of Coaches and receive the coach's badge.
 They will also become insured through the CA Insurance Policy.

 A prospective higher-grade coach is not required to hold the lower qualification.

-Grade 2 GC Senior Coach - Anyone deemed to have sufficient and relevant coaching experience may be appointed as a Senior coach at the discretion of the Coaching Committee.
-Applications are made to the Chairman of the Coaching Committee and supported by:
+Grade 2 Golf Croquet Coach - Anyone deemed to have sufficient and relevant coaching experience may be appointed at the discretion of the Coaching Committee.
+Applications are made to the Chairman of the Coaching Committee, supported by:

-- a written appraisal, by an Examining Coach or an acknowledged experienced individual, of the applicant's coaching involvement and record, either as a qualified CA coach at whatever level, or relevant coaching experienced gained informally
+- a written appraisal, by an Examining Coach or an acknowledged experienced individual, of the applicant's coaching involvement and record, either as a qualified CA coach at any level or of relevant coaching experience gained informally;

-Grade 3 GC Elite Coach - Anyone deemed to have sufficient and relevant coaching experience may be appointed as an Elite coach at the discretion of the Coaching Committee, providing they have previously served as a senior coach.
-Applications are made to the Chairman of the Coaching Committee and supported by:
+Grade 3 Golf Croquet Coach - Anyone deemed to have sufficient and relevant coaching experience may be appointed at the discretion of the Coaching Committee, providing they have previously served as a Grade 2 GC Coach.
+Applications are made to the Chairman of the Coaching Committee, supported by:

-- a written appraisal, by an Examining Coach or an acknowledged experienced individual, of the applicant's coaching involvement at senior coach level and record
+- a written appraisal, by an Examining Coach or an acknowledged experienced individual, of the applicant's coaching involvement and record at Grade 2 level;